Talent-Catalog/talentcatalog/docs/v222/employer_access_beta_testing.md

 known as Job Chats), and changing the user interface so that TBB's Salesforce is hidden from the user, and all process updates - such as updating stages and next steps - happen on the TC.

-For example, TBB users currently must provide a Salesforce job link when creating a job in the TC:
+For example, TBB users provide a Salesforce job link when creating a job in the TC:

 <div class="card-image-container">
   <img src="./../assets/images/v222/TbbNewJobScreenLogo.png"
         alt="TBB New Job Screen" class="card-image">
 </div>

-Other partners, including employers like Iress, will not need to provide a Salesforce job link when creating a job in the TC:
+However, employers like Iress do not need to provide a Salesforce job link when creating a job in the TC:

 <div class="card-image-container">